 we pride ourselves on partnering with clients to handle all legal aspects of their businesses quickly and efficiently with an emphasis on personal service.
 Four principal partners, including Louisiana Senator Russell Long, one of the longest-serving senators in U.S. history, founded the firm in 1988.
-Long Law Firm has deep roots in governmental relations and legislative practice in addition to extensive expertise in other practice areas, including business formation, structure and transactions, corporate litigation, design and construction law, mediation and arbitration, real estate and estate law, professional liability defense, as well as regulatory and public utility law.
+Long Law Firm has deep roots in governmental relations and legislative practice in addition to extensive expertise in other practice areas, including business formation, structure and transactions, corporate litigation, design and construction law, mediation and arbitration, estate law, professional liability defense, as well as regulatory and public utility law.

 Located in Baton Rouge, Louisiana,

 Long Law Firm’s clientele includes individuals and business clients ranging from small entrepreneurs to large global firms.
 All of our clients, large or small, have ready access to our attorneys no matter the scope of services or the size of their business; we are well known for our dedication to shepherding our clients through every step of their legal matters and building strong partnerships to assist with any ongoing or future needs.